penguincwarrior/penguincwarrior/README.md

 -	Responsible for overall management and proofread as well as part of the appendix translation

-**12. Standard translation: Translation of SAE JA1002/1003 (for establishment of domestic military standards)**
+**12. Standard translation: Translation of SAE JA1002/1003 (for establishment of domestic standards)**

 -	Responsible for part of the appendix translation